Andrew Bosworth

-Andrew "Boz" Bosworth is an American business executive who has been Chief Technology Officer of Meta since 2022.
+Andrew "Boz" Bosworth (born January 7, 1982) is an American business executive and U.S. Army Reserve officer who has been chief technology officer at Meta since January 2022.

 After graduating from Harvard University in 2004, he worked as a developer on Microsoft Visio for almost two years, then joined Mark Zuckerberg at Facebook in January 2006, where he helped create News Feed.